-2.26.
-Number of members in reported set does not change the characteristics of a reported fact.
+2.27.
+Recognize that the number of members in reported set does not change the characteristics of a reported fact.

 When information is represented, the number of [Member]s of a characteristic does not change the representation approach.
 Whether that set of [Member]s has 5 members, or 3, or only 1; the representation approach does not change.